RoadieHQ/marketing-site/content/docs/scaffolder/writing-templates/index.md

 The parameters property is a list of parameters that can be prompted from the user when they run a template.
 Each array element contains the configuration for a single page of items to be filled by the user running the template.
 The parameter pages must contain `title`, `required` and `properties`.

 The parameters yaml is based on [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/).
-You can find the available syntax options there.
+You can find the available syntax options there and [examples here](https://backstage.io/docs/features/software-templates/input-examples/).

 You can choose to break up the parameter prompting into `form steps` or collect all the parameters in one single step.
 Each parameter can be one of a few types: `string`, `number`, `array` or `object`.